 We get it.
 We think the California voters get it.
 We think the Fresno police get it.
 The question is: Do the Mayor and the Governor get it?

 In his column below Daniel Borenstein sees what more and more Californians are beginning to see: The quest for high-speed rail and an increase in taxes to fix the state are conflicting messages.
 As Borenstein says, "But he undermines the frugality image by continuing to champion a financially indefensible plan to link the major metropolitan areas of the state with high-speed rail."
 The same could be said for Fresno Mayor Ashley Swearengin.
-She undermines her frugality message asking for concessions from city unions by continuing to champion this high-risk, high-cost project.
+She undermines her frugality message asking for concessions from city s by continuing to champion this high-risk, high-cost project.
 The Fresno police are telling Ashley they don't trust her with their money.
 It's the same thing California voters are telling Governor Brown.

 We the voters are figuring it out.
 We are connecting the dots.
-As Borenstein goes on to say: "Whether voters in November see the connection -- and contradiction -- between Brown's demand for more taxes and his reckless exuberance for spending billions on high-speed rail remains to be seen.
+As Borenstein goes on to say: "Whether voters in November see the connection and contradiction between Brown's demand for more taxes and his reckless exuberance for spending billions on high-speed rail remains to be seen.
 A recent USC Dornsife/Los Angeles Times poll of registered voters suggests that's a very real risk."
-The same message goes for Mayor Swearengin: "Whether the police union in their negotiations see the connection - and contradiction - between the Mayor's demand for more concessions and her reckless exuberance for spending billions on high-speed rail remains to be seen."
+The same message goes for Mayor Swearengin: "Whether the police in their negotiations see the connection - and contradiction - between the Mayor's demand for more concessions and her reckless exuberance for spending billions on high-speed rail remains to be seen."

 Daniel Borenstein: In his quest to be like his father, Gov. Brown risks his own legacy on high-speed rail